danielgonzalbez/FUNX/README.md

 ![Presentation](inici.png)

-Once the user presses the button that says "Try it now", the user is led to the interpreter (with route '/result').
+Once the user presses the button that says "Try it now", the user is led to the interpreter (with route '/begin' and then with route '/result').
 It contains three sections:

 - **Functions**: It contains the names of the functions that have been declared.
 It obviously starts empty.